IraitzAristi/iraitzaristi.github.io/writeups/redpi/redpi-technova.md

   complete the exercise, I added a temporary rule allowing port 4444 from the DMZ to RedPi.
 This simulates the scenario of an **internal attacker** (or of a team already inside the network).
-- A real **external attacker**, the typical cybercriminal case, would point the reverse shell at a machine under their control **on the Internet (WAN)**, not on the LAN.
+- A real **external attacker** — the typical cybercriminal case — would point the reverse shell at a machine under their control **on the Internet (WAN)**, not on the LAN.
 In that scenario, the traffic would leave the DMZ outbound, a direction that is usually allowed, and **the firewall would not need to be touched**.